Top Chinese Apps You Simply Must Have

 First and foremost ICYMI – here is part I of our best Chinese Apps!

-Top Chinese Apps for 2020 You Simply Must Have Coming to China for travels?
-Or heading to China for a longer period to study Mandarin, work, or intern in Shanghai?
-Whatever the reason and however long you will be staying…
+Top Chinese Apps (for 2022) You Simply Must Have What are the best Chinese Apps for 2022?
+Time to reveal all… Coming to China for travels?
+Heading to China for a longer period to study Mandarin, work, or intern in…

 The Chinese really do get it right when it comes to technology.
 Here’s a list of our top Chinese apps for Android and i0S not to miss out on.